Lyric Finder

 Can I search by the chorus of a song?

 Yes, and the chorus is often the fastest route to a match because it contains the most repeated and most memorable phrases.
-If you only remember the chorus, start there.
 If the chorus is short or generic, pair it with the mood of the song to sharpen the results.

 Does LyricFinder show the full lyrics once I find the song?